 Take the time to explore the city or town where you’re studying.
 Visit local attractions, try local food, and participate in community events.
 Exploring the local area can help you feel more connected to your new home and provide opportunities to meet residents.

-In Edinburgh, spend a weekend exploring the historic Royal Mile, visiting the iconic Edinburgh Castle, and sampling traditional Scottish cuisine.
+Example: In Edinburgh, spend a weekend exploring the historic Royal Mile, visiting the iconic Edinburgh Castle, and sampling traditional Scottish cuisine.
 Getting to know the local culture and landmarks can enrich your experience and help you feel more at home.

 12. Stay Connected with Your Home Culture